-Puppets seem to move of themselves, but are really activated and controlled from within by the thread from which they are suspended from above, and only move intelligently in obedience

-One may now be in a position to understand the transparent myth of the City of Wooden Automata in the Kathā Sarit Sāgara.54 Here the hero, Naravāhanadatta-"Theodore" reaches a marvelous city (ascaryam puram) in which the whole citizenry (paurajanam) consists of wooden engines or automata (kāṣṭhamaya-yantram) all behaving as if alive (ceṣṭamānam sajīvavat 55) although recognizable as lifeless by their want of speech; and this arouses his wonder (vismayan = $\theta \alpha \tilde{\nu} \mu \alpha$).
-56 He enters the palace, and sees there a comely man (bhavyam 57 purusam) enthroned and surrounded by janissaries and female guards; this man is the only consciousness (ekakam cetanam 58) there, and is the cause of motion in the insensible folk, "even as the Spirit overstands the powers of perception and action"indriyāṇām ivātmānam adhiṣṭhātṛtayā sthitam.59 In reply to questions, the King explains that he, Rajyadhara-the royal power-is one of the two sons of King Bāhubala-"Armstrong"-and that his brother Pranadhara-the pneumatic power-having robbed his father's treasury and dallied with his fortune, both have fled.
-"Both of us," he says, "are carpenters,51 expert in the making of artful wooden and other automata-or engines, like those produced by Maya" 60 takṣaṇau . . . māyā-praṇīteva darvādi-maya-yantra-vicakṣaṇau.
-Rājyadhara continues in saying, "I finally reached this empty city [sunyam puram] and entered the palace."
-There in the heart of the palace he is fed by invisible hands: and "all these automata [yantra] are no mere products of my imagination, for I made them.
-It is by the will of the Disposer that I, even being a carpenter, have come here, and am enjoying the sport of a king, as a God all alone by myself" (ihāgatya takṣāpi devaikāki karomy aham rājño līlāyitam).61
+Puppets seem to move of themselves, but are really activated and controlled from within by the thread from which they are suspended from above, and only move intelligently in obedience to this leash: and it is in this automatism, or appearance of free will and ānam sajīvavat55) although recognizable as lifeless by their want of speech; and this arouses his wonder (vismayan =θανμα).56 He enters the palace, and sees there a comely man (bhavyambo purusam) enthroned and surrounded by janissaries and female guards; this man is the only consciousness (ekakam cetanam 58) there, and is the cause of motion in the insensible folk. "even as the Spirit overstands the powers of perception and action "-indriyanam ivatmanam adhis thairtaya sthitam.59 In reply to questions, the King explains that he, Rajyadhara-the royal power-is one of the two sons of King Bahubala-" Armstrong "-and that his brother Pranadhara-the pneumatic power having robbed his father's treasury and dallied with his fortune, both have fled.
+"Both of us," he says, "are carpenters, 51 expert in the making of artful wooden and other automata-or engines, like those produced by Maya"60-takşanau . . . māyā-pranīteva darvādimaya-yantra-vicakşanau.
+Rājyadhara continues in saying, "I finally reached this empty city [sūnyam puram] and entered the palace."
+There in the beart of the palace he is fed by invisible hands; and "all these automata [yantra] are no mere products of my imagination, for I made them.
+It is by the will of the Disposer that I, even being a carpenter, have come here, and am enjoying the sport of a king, as a God all alone by myself" (ihāgatya takṣāpi devaikāki karomy aham rājño līlāvilam), 61